Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 ![Client-side local evaluation experimentation diagram.](../../../assets/images/experiment/server-side-local-overview.drawio.svg)

 !!!warning "Exposure Tracking"
-    **Local evaluation does not automatically set experiment user properties**.
+    **Local evaluation doesn't automatically set experiment user properties**.
 If you use local evaluation and you want to run experiments where success metrics are analyzed, you will need to implement [exposure tracking](../exposure-tracking.md) (generally done on the client-side).

     To more easily track exposures on the client-side, [bootstrap](../../sdks/javascript-sdk.md#bootstrapping) the client-side SDK with the variants evaluated server-side and utilize [automatic exposure tracking](../exposure-tracking.md#automatic-exposure-tracking) using one of the [analytics SDK integrations](../../sdks/javascript-sdk.md#integrations).

 ## Targeting Capabilities

-Because local evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics is not supported.
-That said, local evaluation allows you to perform consistent bucketing with target segments, which is sufficient in many cases.
+Because local evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics isn't supported.
+That said, local evaluation allows you to perform consistent bucketing with target segments, which is often sufficient.

 | <div class='big-column'>Feature</div> | Remote Evaluation | Local Evaluation |
 | --- | --- | --- |